May 21, 2026

 • A copy of your credit report

-The biggest loans are reserved for borrowers who make a lot of money and have a good credit history.
+The largest loans are reserved for borrowers with high incomes and good credit histories.
 You might have trouble getting approved for larger loan amounts, often above a few thousand dollars.

-The lenders that are more likely to work with borrowers with bad credit probably charge a lot of extra fees.
-You might see origination fees, prepayment fees, non-sufficient funds fees -- all examples of the different types of administration fees.
+Lenders more likely to work with borrowers with bad credit may charge additional fees.
+You might see origination fees, prepayment fees and non-sufficient funds (NSF) fees — all examples of the different types of administration fees.

 It's best to avoid paying more than you need to, so a shorter loan term may be better in the long run.